openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 MacOS:
 `brew install texlive`

 If you face the `RuntimeError: dvipng is not installed` error, you need to install this library.
-For Linux you can do it via `apt-get update && apt-get install dvipng`.
+For Linux, you can do it via `apt-get update && apt-get install dvipng`.
 You might also face the missing `standalone.cls` file problem, which could be fixed with the installation of `texlive-latex-extra` package.
 For Linux, it can be done using this command:
 `apt-get install texlive-latex-extra`.